Get,

 By Dr Siddharth Gupta +2 more

 Loose motions, often known as diarrhoea, are defined as loose, watery faeces (stools).
-If the loose stools occur three or more times in a single day, the individual is considered to have loose motions.1 Loose motion can occur for various reasons, and they usually go away on their own after one to three days.
+If the loose stools occur three or more times in a single day, the individual is considered to have loose motions1.
+Loose motion can occur for various reasons, and they usually go away on their own after one to three days.
 However, you may need to go to the bathroom quickly when you have loose motions, which may occur more frequently than usual.
 Individuals may also feel bloated, have lower abdominal discomfort, and occasionally experience nausea.
-Although most occurrences of loose motions are self-limiting (they only last a certain amount of time), they might sometimes lead to severe complications.2

 home remedies for loose motion

-There are several sorts of loose motions, including acute (short-term), persistent and chronic (long-term) loose motions.
-The most common acute loose motions are one to two days of loose, watery diarrhoea.
+Loose motions can be classified as acute, persistent and chronic.
+The most common are acute loose motions, which last only one to two days with loose, watery diarrhoea2.
 This type does not require treatment and resolves itself typically after a few days.
 Persistent loose motions are diarrhoea that typically lasts for two to four weeks.
-Chronic loose motions last for longer periods of time, such as more than four weeks.2
+Chronic loose motions last for longer periods of time, such as more than four weeks.

 The most common causes of loose motions include: